tensorturtle/fob/README.md

 From the root of this repository, run `./install.sh`.
 It uses pyinstaller to create a standalone binary and places it in `~/.local/bin` for access from anywhere on the system.

-Create a new Github Release with a new tag and upload the executable.
-The binary is at: `dist/fob`.
+Create a new Github Release with a new tag and upload the newly created executable.

 # Features